MDJCL/MDJCL.github.io/README.md

-# The Website for MDJCL
+# The Website for MDJCL - the center for latin in Maryland